-In the mid-1990s the Ford Foundation funded Duke University to establish programs that focused on interdisciplinary training for graduate students.
-The Duke University Center for International Studies has supervised the program nearly from the beginning, and long after the funds from the Ford Foundation were expended.
+Duke University received funding from the Ford Foundation in the mid-1990s to establish a program that focused on interdisciplinary training for graduate students.
+The Duke University Center for International Studies (DUCIS) has supervised the Working Groups on Global Issues almost from the beginning, and long after the funds from the Ford Foundation were expended.

 Within this program are a number of thematic working groups that are both interdisciplinary in their membership and student-driven in their design.
 Meetings are held roughly four times each semester, during which students are encouraged to share their individual perspectives on issues of a global nature.
 They decide how they want to run these meetings.
 Often selected readings are discussed.
 Students have the opportunity to share their own research with the group and to receive feedback from a variety of disciplines.